JMDKC/personal-site-hugo/content/writing/2024-02-19-you-need-a-raci.md

 If the caveat above doesn’t apply, though, and you don’t maintain and apply your RACI across the entire project team, you are in trouble.

 Human nature means that taking on responsibility and accountability - sticking your neck out, taking the initiative - is hard for everyone.
 And, from bitter experience, it can mean that a person or a function who has been identified as responsible for something, simply refuses to take responsibility.
-Decisions are deferred, or kicked around, blockers intensify, the pace delivery suffers.
+Decisions are deferred, or kicked around, blockers intensify, the pace of delivery suffers.
 We all feel sad.

 And, if the project manager points to the RACI but themselves lack the authority to enforce it, knock heads together and get decisions made, the document can be ignored.
 Especially if the person identified as responsible or accountable feels themselves to be high enough on the food chain to ignore it safely.
 It’s just a table, after all.
 So, execs may often ignore a RACI if it puts them in an uncomfortable position.